HISTORICALLY AND TODAY

 That same year saw the first meeting of the I/DD Hudson County organization, which was incorporated in 1950 with 42 members.
 On July 1, 1999, the Hudson ARC officially changed its name and became known as Hudson Milestones, Inc..

 Funding for Hudson Milestones to provide free-of-charge services to county residents comes from state, county, and municipal governments as well as fundraising and private contributions.
 In 2016, a few of the programs transitioned from a contract with the New Jersey Division of Developmental Disabilities (NJDDD) to what is known as a Medicaid based Fee for Service (FFS) reimbursement system.
-It is expected that this change will affect all of our programs by 2019.
+This change is now the base for all of our programs and Hudson Milestones has been entirely FFS since 2020.

 Hudson Milestones administers a variety of programs to serve people from our community who are I/DD at all stages of their life cycle.